Finschia/finschia-sdk/docs/core/proto-docs.md

-<a name="lbm.token.v1.QueryBurnedRequest"></a>
+<a name="lbm.token.v1.QueryBurntRequest"></a>

-### QueryBurnedRequest
+### QueryBurntRequest
-QueryBurnedRequest is the request type for the Query/Burned RPC method
+QueryBurntRequest is the request type for the Query/Burnt RPC method

 | Field | Type | Label | Description |